-Today, I combine some time in the NHS as a Clinical Psychologist, working with adults with common psychological problems, with my time as a Sports Psychologist – helping a wide-range of athletes, of various ages, across many sports, at every level, with a variety of issues, to get more from sport and life.
+In 2019, I left my post in the NHS.
+Today, I combine some time working privately as a Clinical Psychologist, working with adults with common psychological problems, with my time as a Sports Psychologist – helping a wide-range of athletes, of various ages, across many sports, at every level, with a variety of issues, to get more from sport and life.
 Due to my training, skills and experience in Clinical Psychology, I use the title Clinical Sports Psychologist.

 Tips for becoming a Sports Psychologist